-Kentucky GOP lawmaker indicted for allegedly threatening to ‘hog tie’ a woman with Ethernet cable
+Kentucky GOP lawmaker indicted on assault, accused of strangling woman with Ethernet cable

 The charges have renewed calls from local Democrats for Goforth, a staunch supporter of President Trump who had previously been accused of sexual assault, to resign from his seat.
 Neither he nor his attorney, Conrad Cessna, immediately responded to requests for comment from The Washington Post.

-Goforth, a high school dropout who was raised in poverty by a single mother in eastern Kentucky, was first elected in 2018 to represent the state’s 89th House district, a deep-red swath of countryside where the sale of alcohol remains illegal in most areas.
+Goforth, who was raised in poverty by a single mother in eastern Kentucky, was first elected in 2018 to represent the state’s 89th House district, a deep-red swath of countryside where the sale of alcohol remains illegal in most areas.

 The Army veteran and pharmacist quickly made a name for himself in the statehouse by championing socially conservative causes, including proposing a “heartbeat abortion” bill that would have banned the practice as early as the sixth week of a pregnancy.
 As reported by the Louisville Courier-Journal, he also voted in favor of SB-70, a bill that reclassified strangulation as a Class D felony charge and added it to the definition of domestic or dating violence.